-The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are:
+5.2.
+The licensing authority is required by regulations to state the principles it will apply in

+- 5.2.1.
 Each case will be decided upon its merits.
 This authority will not apply a rigid rule to its decision making.
 It will consider the examples of considerations provided in the Gambling Commission's Guidance to Licensing Authorities at 8.11 to 8.18 (if the authority does not wish to follow the Gambling Commission's guidance in any respect it is advised to state this in its statement.
-Note though that decisions on premises licences and temporary use notices must be "in accordance" with Gambling Commission Guidance (Section 153)).
-It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.
+Note though that decisions on premises licences and temporary use notices must be "in accordance" with Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices. - 5.2.2.
 Interested parties can be persons who are democratically elected such as councillors and MP's.
 No specific evidence of being asked to represent an interested person will be required as long as the councillor / MP represents the ward likely to be affected.
 Likewise, parish councils likely to be affected will be considered to be interested parties.
 Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
 A letter from one of these persons, requesting the representation is sufficient.

 If individuals wish to approach councillors to ask them to represent their views then care should be taken that the councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts then please contact the licensing department publicprotection@blackburn.gov.uk
+If there are any doubts then please contact the licensing department LicensingTeam@blackburn.gov.uk

-6. Exchange of Information
+1. Exchange of Information

-Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act.

-The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the Data Protection Act 1998 will not be contravened.
+- 1.1.
+Licensing authorities are required to include in their statements the principles to be applied by the authority in exercising the functions under sections 29 and 30 of the Act with respect to the exchange of information between it and the Gambling Commission, and the functions under section 350 of the Act with the respect to the exchange of information between it and the other persons listed in Schedule 6 to the Act. - 1.2.
+The principle that this licensing authority applies is that it will act in accordance with the provisions of the Gambling Act 2005 in its exchange of information which includes the provision that the General Data Protection Regulation (GDPR) will not be contravened.
 The licensing authority will also have regard to any Guidance issued by the Gambling Commission on this matter, as well as any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005.